-When an Unidentified Person record is entered or modified, NCIC automatically compares the data in that record against all Missing and Wanted Person records.
-These comparisons are performed daily on the records that were entered/modified on the previous day and each of the entering agencies are notified of a possible match.
+When an Unidentified Person record is entered or modified, NCIC automatically compares the data in that record against all Missing Person Records.
+These comparisons are performed daily on the records that were entered or modified on the previous day and each of the entering agencies is notified of a possible match.